 That's what we've got with the Dell Inspiron 7506.
 Really useful working features such as a 15-inch touchscreen, number pad and Thunderbolt 4 come in a no-nonsense chassis.
 There's a good amount of processing power and generous helping of RAM.
+It's a 2-in-1, too, so you've got proper slate functionality.

 This is part of the business range of Inspirons, which leaves it feeling a little bland for home use, and the temptation of it being a laptop/tablet hybrid comes with some issues.
 However, while it may not be landing right in our list of the best laptops or best 2-in-1 laptops, it might still be just what you need.